-Black Church Studies equips quality leaders for the Black Church in the 21st century through academic reflection in the primary disciplines of Bible, Theology, History, Spiritual Formation, and Practical Theology.
-Featuring reflection on ministry, work and experience pertinent to the African American context, this track is taught by leading African-American scholars and practitioners.
+To develop quality leaders for the Black Church in the 21st century through quality academic reflection in the primary disciplines of Bible, theology/ ethics, church history, spiritual formation, and practical ministry, as well as the opportunity to engage the best African American academicians and practitioners of our time.

-Formational Counseling equips students in the ministry of Christian caregiving by integrating pastoral care, spiritual direction, and Spirit-directed counseling with a view to bringing hope, healing, and spiritual well-being to broken people.
+To equip students in the ministry of Christian caregiving by integrating pastoral care, spiritual direction, and Spirit directed counseling with a view to bringing hope, healing, and spiritual well-being to broken people.

-Transformational Leadership equips a student with the competency to deal with the realities of leadership as they seek to position the church for renewal that will result in profound change.
+To equip students with the competencies to deal with the realities of leadership as they seek to position the church for renewal that will result in profound change.

 When Norman experienced a stroke in 2007, the Lord used that trial to very specifically call him into ministry and a seminary education.
 The road to recovery has also been a road into full-time ministry!